python/devguide/documentation/translating.rst

 - :pypi:`potodo` to list what needs to be translated.
 - :pypi:`sphinx-lint` to validate reST syntax in translation files.

-Some related tools and projects can be found in `python-docs-translations organisation on GitHub <https://github.com/python-docs-translations>`__.
+More related tools and projects can be found in `python-docs-translations organisation on GitHub <https://github.com/python-docs-translations>`__.

 How is a coordinator elected?